Aarception/Mo-information-security-portfolio/README.md

 This is direct to the Institution: If you did not believe me all this time when I said this is not about money, or grievance, or leverage for a job, I will note a hard deadline for the end of this week, Friday August 28, 2026, where, having distributed due diligence disclosure to the educational ecosystem, I will exit the field as I am, divested of the burden of sole responsibility, holding 0-proceeds from motive attribution.
 I am identifying Friday as that hard deadline to validate  the reasons for containment.

 The Seymour Kaplan Humanitarian Award, twice received as far back as 4th and 5th grades, nominated by classmates and selected by institutional administrators, recognized "exemplary efforts to improve the quality of school and community life by continually demonstrating those humanitarian attributes which were reflected in the life of Seymour Kaplan."
-Friday will also valudate those attributes.
+Friday will also validate those attributes.

 ![Seymour Kaplan Humanitarian Award](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/Seymour%20_Kaplan_Humanitarian_Rewards.png)